ClearcodeHQ/golf/README.md

 ## Description

-The problem of this challenge is a write shortest code to render ASCII christmas trees (forest?)
-Example are in tree.png and in `check` directory
+The purpose of this challenge is to write a shortest code to render ASCII christmas trees (forest?).
+You may find examples in the `tree.png` and in `check` directory

 ### Technicals